ensnare-org/ensnare-v1/NOTES.md

 being a gateway to individual traits like IsEffect's TransformAudio, Entity2 requires that everyone implement everything.
 Default null implementations reduce the boilerplate.

+Core things now need to know how to serde themselves.
+Once I figured out that the musical content should be serialized separately from the entity using it, that uncorked a bunch of blockage.
+Now entities can be free to serialize themselves, which mostly makes the Params concept obsolete, which removes the need for EntityParams tying Params to Entities and satisfying the EntityWrapper trait bound.

+Composition is still bedeviling me.
+It's most likely a YAGNI situation.
+The problem is that I want both of the following:

+1. An app using the ensnare crate can implement more entities, either by adding them to the app, or by including more crates that implement entities.
+2. An entity doesn't have to implement functionality that is associated with specific apps or frameworks such as egui.

+The approach for #1 is to define all the traits in the core crate, and then a factory that allows entity registration.
+This is pretty simple; it's what I have today.

+The approach for #2 depends on the exact problem definition.

+1. Entities know about all traits.
+Default implementations are provided.
+This would probably mean that every crate needs to depend on every dependency (egui for example).
+2. Entities know only about the core traits, and somewhere in between the entity and the app, a new trait is defined and perhaps implemented.
+This means entities depend only on the basics.